trevorbernard/jyre-standalone-benchmark/README.md

 ## A command that fails

+When the interval between messages decreases, messages appear to get lost.
 On my linux machine, the following benchmark fails to deliver all messages:

     > bin/jyre-standalone-benchmark --numResponders 10 --numMsgs 100 --interval 5